-The directors and officers of the Corporation as a group beneficially own, directly or indirectly, or exercise control or direction over 109,110 Voting Class A Common Shares as at June 30, 2016, representing approximately 0.45% of the aggregate number of voting securities of the Corporation issued and outstanding as at June 30, 2016.
+The directors and officers of the Corporation as a group beneficially own, directly or indirectly, or exercise control or direction 131,297 Voting Class A Common Shares as at June 30, 2018, representing approximately 0.54% of the aggregate number of voting securities of the Corporation issued and outstanding as at June 30, 2018.
 The information as to the shares owned, directly or indirectly, or over which control or direction is exercised by the directors and officers is not within the knowledge of the Corporation and has been furnished by each of the directors and officers of the Corporation.
-Additional information with regard to shareholdings of directors of the Corporation can be found in the Corporation's 2016 Management Proxy Circular, which is incorporated herein by reference and a copy of which is available at www.sedar.com.
+Additional information with regard to shareholdings of directors of the Corporation can be found in the Corporation's 2018 Management Proxy Circular, which is incorporated herein by reference and a copy of which is available at www.sedar.com.